Kings Point Cornhole Club

 How do we win?

 The first team to reach 21 wins the game.
 You do not have to score 21 exactly.
 You exchange sides (but not bag colors) after each game.
-Usually teams play 3 games, but that is up to the people playing.
-Sometimes the players will want to change up the teams and play another game.
-Play is up to the teams.
-We want this to be fun for all involved.

 I am not playing as well as I would like.
 Do you offer any instructions or clinics to improve my game?